Cereba - AI Powered Onboarding Setup

 Other Key Focuses

-• Tone and personality selector to shape AI behavior
+Tone and personality selector to shape AI behavior.

-• Progress indicator to reduce anxiety around completion
+Progress indicator to reduce anxiety around completion.

-• Branching logic for individuals vs. agencies
+Branching logic to differentiate experiences for individuals versus agencies.

 Examples of the different design concepts